 Depending on your age, REM sleep makes up around 20-25% of the average adult’s time asleep, which is experimentally 90-120 minutes.

 Random Fact: Infants spend almost 50% of their time in REM sleep.
 Adults spend nearly half of sleep time in stage 2, about 20% in REM and the other 30% is divided between the other three stages.
 Older adults spend progressively less time in REM sleep.
 Because your sleep cycle repeats, you enter REM sleep several times during the night.

 Throughout REM sleep, your brain and body have energy and is typically where dreaming occurs.
 REM is thought to be connected with the process of storing your memories, learning and balancing your mood, but this is not 100% understood!
 Although some of the signals sent to the cortex during sleep are important for learning and memory, some could be random.
 These random signals that occur may for the basis for a “story” that the brain tries to understand, resulting in dreaming.

 Why Memory Foam Pillows?

 Having a comfortable mattress and a supportive pillow can completely change the way that you sleep.
 Being supported helps to relieve pressure points in your neck & spine.
-If you are using an unsupportive pillow during sleep it could cause a series of pain including neck ache & backache.
+If you are using an unsupportive pillow during sleep, it could cause a series of pains, including neck ache & backache.